mayasaxena/refugee-database/README.md

 To get the app, navigate to the folder you want it to be in and `git clone` this repository.

+### Running the App

+Once you've cloned the app open `RefugeeDatabase.xcworkspace` in Xcode.
+You must open the `xcworkspace` file rather than the `xcodeproj` file so that the dependencies will run.
+After opening the file, you can select the target in the simulator and click the Play button in Xcode to run the app in the simulator.
+To deploy to an iOS device, connect it to the computer with a USB cable and select it as the target in Xcode

 ### CocoaPods

 This app uses CocoaPods, a dependency manager for Cocoa projects.
-To run this project, you must install CocoaPods using the following steps:
+If issues arise with the Pods in the project, you must install Cocoapods using the following steps:

 - Open Terminal
 - Enter command: `sudo gem install cocoapods`